nofuss/songbook/Bass/notes.md

 X 15) LIVING ON A PRAYER by Bon Jovi 80s stadium rock, Bon Jovi style so big hair and lots of 8th notes!

-16) YOU REALLY GOT ME by The Kinks Another typical 60s style rock line
+X 16) YOU REALLY GOT ME by The Kinks Another typical 60s style rock line

 17) SUNSHINE OF YOUR LOVE by Cream.
 Learn an iconic bass riff and the blues scale in a single two bar measure!
 Jack Bruce with Cream, ’nuff said!